DylanYasen/FSceneManager/README.md

 - Transitions have been added.
 Could always make more!
 - Tilemap stuff removed.
 May return as its own lib.
 - Updated how the HandleEnter, HandleExit, and HandleUpdate methods are called.
-- Scene have states now.
+- Scenes have states now.
 TransitionOn, TransitionOff, Active, and Paused.

 methods
 -------------
-FSceneManager.Instance.SetScene(); Sets the new scene passed as the only scene in the stack. (calls PopScene until empty first)
+- FSceneManager.Instance.SetScene(); Sets the new scene passed as the only scene in the stack.
-FSceneManager.Instance.PushScene(); Pushes a new scene onto the stack.
+- FSceneManager.Instance.PushScene(); Pushes a new scene onto the stack.
-FSceneManager.Instance.PopScene(); Removes the last scene added to the stack.
+- FSceneManager.Instance.PopScene(); Removes the last scene added to the stack.
-FSceneManager.Instance.RemoveScene(); Removes a specific scene from the stack.
+- FSceneManager.Instance.RemoveScene(); Removes a specific scene from the stack.